The Super Nintendo Entertainment

 more realistic 3D graphics effects by doing some of the data processing

-on the chip rather than the snes iteself.
+on the chip rather than the SNES itself.
 There is also a DSP2 chip.

 Used in games using 3D polygon effects, such as Star Fox and